Rafael Devers Preview, Player Props: Red Sox vs. Dodgers

 Rafael Devers At The Plate

-- Among the qualifying hitters in baseball, his batting average ranks 43rd, his on-base percentage ranks 38th, and he is 12th in the league in slugging.
+- Among qualified batters in baseball, his batting average ranks 47th, his on-base percentage ranks 40th, and he is 14th in the league in slugging.

-- Devers has picked up an RBI in 42.6% of his games this season, with more than one RBI in 18.0% of his games.
-He has also driven in three or more runs in nine contests.
+- Devers has driven home a run in 52 games this season (42.3%), including more than one RBI in 17.9% of his games and producing three or more of his team's runs on nine occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.